What is an Exchange Program?

 Step 2.)
 The Host University Application (TO BE COMPLETED AFTER YOU ARE NOMINATED BY AN ADVISOR IN STEP 1):

-- If you are nominated by the Study Abroad Office based on your application in Step 1, you will then submit a host-university application to Stirling.
+- If you are nominated by the Illinois Abroad and Global Exchange based on your application in Step 1, you will then submit a host-university application to Stirling.
 Your study abroad advisor will provide you with additional information, and supplemental application instructions will follow.